 There are two types of Master Gardener Programs in Wisconsin – a general program and a specialized program.

 The general program consists of a minimum of 36 hours of training covering all aspects of horticulture.
 This program is normally offered every other year.
-The next classes begin in the fall of 2020.
-Contact Phyllis Both at the Sauk County UW Madison Division of Extension Office (608) 355-3250 if you are interested in participating.
+Contact the Sauk County UW Madison Division of Extension Office (608) 355-3250 if you are interested in participating.

 Beyond the initial training, the Master Gardener Program offers updated sessions for members who have completed either the general or the specialized program.
 Also, statewide, regional, and international conferences provide additional learning opportunities.

 Call the Sauk County UW Extension office at 608-355-3250.